 By the end of Year 6, the National Curriculum requirement is that pupils are able to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water based situations.

-For our pupils in Year 6 during 2018/2019, 97% could competently swim 25m or more.
-For pupils that were still working towards this target, additional swimming lessons were provided during Term 6.
+For our pupils in Year 6 during 2019/2020, 98% could competently swim 25m or more.
+Under normal circumstances, for pupils that were still working towards this target, additional swimming lessons would normally be provided during Term 6.
+This unfortunately was unable to happen this year due to Covid-19.